ruohola/finner/README.md

 ## macOS installation

 1. Move or symlink `Finner.keylayout` into `/Library/Keyboard Layouts/`
-2. Restart your computer, logging out is not enough
+2. Log out and log back in
 3. Select the new keyboard layout from System Settings

 ## Windows installation